 Emotion and interest trigger

 Dealing with users, we all should remember that they are unique individuals, unique inner worlds full of their own emotions.
 Emotions and feelings are often the main power moving people to the particular choice, decisions or operations.
 Mascot is one of the fastest ways to provide this feature of emotional feedback to the user, let them speak user’s language and therefore make the product more user-centered.

 Although practical and problem-solving issues mostly come first as the central way of attracting and retaining users, aesthetic satisfaction shouldn’t be neglected.
 Mascot as an element of the sophisticated artistic approach can become the feature supporting this user’s need.
-Pleasantly looking mascot is a good reason to make a choice in favor of a particular product in case when it’s compared to the ones with the same functionality but less attractive graphic support.
+A pleasantly looking mascot is a good reason to make a choice in favor of a particular product in the case when it’s compared to the ones with the same functionality but less attractive graphic support.

 Long-term strategic potential